 Sharing Occupancy.
 If a single Resident wishes to invite a non-resident to share the Residential Unit, the non-resident must follow the application procedure then utilized by Whitaker Glen and execute a Residence and Services Agreement.
-With the exception of short-term visitors and guests, no person other than the Resident may occupy the Residential Unit covered by this Agreement.
+Except for short-term visitors and guests, no person other than the Resident may occupy the Residential Unit covered by this Agreement.

-In the event an existing Resident desires to vacate their Residential Unit to move in with another existing Resident, as a result of marriage or otherwise, the stipulations in the following paragraphs regarding Termination and Refund shall apply.
+In the event an existing Resident desires to vacate their Residential Unit to move in with another existing Resident, because of marriage or otherwise, the stipulations in the following paragraphs regarding Termination and Refund shall apply.
 Both Residents will be required to execute a new Residence and Services Agreement and a new Entrance Fee Agreement to reflect their shared responsibility to adhere to the agreements.